-- 2. Locate two masonry screws in hardware package. - 3.
+- Locate two masonry screws in hardware package. - 3.
 Place heater base in fireplace. - 4.
-Place logs in their proper position on heater base (see Installing Logs, page 16). - 5.
-Center heater base and logs front-to-back and side-to-side in fireplace. - 6.
-Carefully remove logs without moving heater base.

-- Mark screw locations through one hole on each side of the mounting bracket (see Figures 13 or 14, depending on your model).
-If installing in a brick-bottom fireplace, mark screw locations in mortar joint of bricks. - Remove heater base from fireplace.
+Place logs in their proper position on heater base (see Installing Logs, page 17). - Center heater base and logs front-to-back and side-to-side in fireplace. - Carefully remove logs without moving heater base. - Mark screw locations through one hole on each side of the mounting bracket (see Figure 13, page 14).
+If installing in a brickbottom fireplace, mark screw locations in mortar joint of bricks. - Remove heater base from fireplace.
 If installing optional control accessories, do so at this time (Remote-Ready Models Only).
-Follow all directions provided with accessory. - Drill holes at marked locations using 3/16" drill bit. - 10.
-Attach base assembly to fireplace floor using two masonry screws (in hardware package).
+Follow all directions provided with accessory. - Drill holes at marked locations using 3/16" drill bit. - Attach base assembly to fireplace floor using two masonry screws (in hardware package).